mccode-dev/PaNRAID/Software/README.md

 _Work and tutorials during PaNRAID is based on open source software + optional NVIDIA infrastructure_

-# A. Installation for your participant laptop:
+# A. Installation for your participant laptop

 We provide: